dae416/DeepBubbleVelocimetry/README.md

 - Comparison with the PTV and CNN-based optical flow for dense bubble plume
 ![Mask Extraction Example](assets/sample_movie_2.gif)

-- Effect of the training
+- Effect of the training (it is seen that the horizontal vectors from the weakly trained model are inaccurate)
 ![Mask Extraction Example](assets/sample_movie_3.gif)

 ## Tested environment